smallstep/certificates/docs/GETTING_STARTED.md

 error renewing certificate: Unauthorized
 ```

-## Leverage G-Suite's OAuth OIDC as authenticate personal certificates for users
+## Use Oauth OIDC to obtain personal certificates

-To authenticate users with the CA you can leverage services that expose OAuth OpenID
+To authenticate users with the CA you can leverage services that expose OAuth
-Connect identity providers.
-One of the most common provider and the one we'll use in
+OpenID Connect identity providers.
+One of the most common providers, and the
-this example is G-Suite.
+one we'll use in this example, is G-Suite.

 Navigate to the Google APIs developer console and pick a suitable project from the
 top navbar's dropdown.

 ![Google Dev Console](oidc1.png)

-In the masthead navigation click **Credentials** (key symbol) and then "OAuth consent
+In the masthead navigation click **Credentials** (key symbol) and then "OAuth
-screen" from the subnav.
-Fill out naming details, all mandatory fields, and decide if
+consent screen" from the subnav.
+Fill out naming details, all mandatory fields,
-your app is of type **Public** or **Internal**.
-Internal will make sure the access scope
+and decide if your app is of type **Public** or **Internal**.
+Internal
-is bound to your G-Suite organization. **Public** will let anybody with a Google Account
+will make sure the access scope is bound to your G-Suite organization.
+**Public** will let anybody with a Google Account log in, incl.
-log in, incl. `gmail.com` accounts.
+`gmail.com` accounts.

 Move back to **Credentials** on the subnav and choose "OAuth client ID" from the
 **Create credentials** dropdown.
 Since OIDC will be used from the `step CLI` pick **Other**